 MUSC Bulletin | Academic Policies

-Any complaint of a student concerning academic performance may proceed in two ways.
-A student having a complaint based on his/her performance in a specific department or course will attempt to resolve such complaint personally with the academic department involved.
+a.)
+A student disputing action based on his/her performance in a specific department or course should attempt to resolve such dispute personally with the academic department involved.
 If the matter is not resolved to the satisfaction of the student and the student continues to feel that a wrong has occurred, the student may petition in writing the dean of his/her college.
 The decision of the dean is final.

-A student complaint arising from an action of the progress committee should be addressed in writing to the college dean.
-A complaint must be received by the dean within ten calendar days following receipt of notice by the student of the action of the progress committee or such complaint will be waived.
+b.)
+A student disputing an action of a progress committee should appeal in writing to the college dean.
+An appeal must be received by the dean within seven calendar days following receipt of notice by the student of the action of the progress committee or the appeal will be waived.
 The dean may refer the matter to the progress committee or to an ad hoc committee for consideration and recommendation.

 - The chairman of the progress committee or ad hoc committee will provide the student with written notice of the hearing not less than seven calendar days prior to the hearing.

 - During any appeal process, a student is considered to be maintaining academic activity and interacting with faculty, even if not physically present in a classroom.

 - The student must present all relevant evidence at the hearing and may be accompanied by a faculty advisor of choice.

 - The recommendation of the committee will be submitted in writing to the dean.